Colorado

 Score For My Profile →People Also Ask

-Is it more expensive to live in Denver or Chicago?
-Overall cost of living in Chicago, IL is 6.9% higher than in Denver, CO.
-The average listing price for a home in Chicago, IL is $621,136, which is 6.1% higher than Denver, CO.
-The average cost of groceries in Chicago, IL is 1.6% higher than Denver, CO.
+Overall cost of living in Chicago, IL is 7.6% higher than in Denver, CO.
+The average listing price for a home in Chicago, IL is $626,590, which is 5.8% higher than Denver, CO.
+The average cost of groceries in Chicago, IL is 1.5% higher than Denver, CO.